liquinlab/elm-smile/docs/principles.md

 needs to be saved from an experiment do it automatically in the background with some fault tolerance rather than asking the experiment designer to think about this.

+## Leverage open-source web technologies and standards.

+The modern web is one of the most highly developed software ecosystems in the history of the world.
+Many companies and individuals have invested considerable time and money in developing tools and libraries that can be used to make your life easier.
+The goal of <SmileText/> is to leverage these tools as much as possible.
+This means using modern web technologies like Vue.js, Vite, and Bulma CSS.
+It also means using open-source libraries and tools that are well-maintained and have a large community of users.
+This will make it easier to develop and maintain your experiment code.

+The problem is that if you try to write anything more complex than a simple "Hello world!" project you quickly start writing your own Javascript framework (like [jsPsych](https://www.jspsych.org/)).
+The <SmileText/> philosophy is to leverage the immense open-source community on the web in the service of better science!

 ## Don't sweat the dumb stuff.